eyemeets/vue-teaser-card/README.md

 - **Vite**: Development server and bundler.
 - **TypeScript**: Provides type safety for the codebase.
 - **UnoCSS**: Used for styling with flexibility and responsiveness.
+- **Vitest**: Used for unit testing with flexibility and responsiveness.

 ## Getting Started